Parton distribution functions from scalar light-front parton gas model: Marginalization of the phase-space distribution

-Equation~\eqref{eq:omega_joint_x} is the analytic expression for the joint longitudinal momentum fraction distribution of the light front parton gas model.
-Since we do not discuss the entropy of the parton gas system, the relation between $\Phi(E,V,N,\mathbf{P})$ and the partition function $\Omega(E,V,N,\mathbf{P})$ is omitted.
+ensuring the unit normalization of ${\omega(E,V,N,\mathbf{P};\mathbf{x})}$.
+Details in calculating the transverse integrals to derive Eq.~\eqref{eq:def_joint_longi_dist} are given in \ref{sc:transverse_itg}.
+Equation~\eqref{eq:omega_joint_x} is the analytical expression for the joint longitudinal momentum-fraction distribution of the light-front parton gas model.
+Since we do not discuss the entropy of the parton gas system, the relation between the normalization ${\Phi(E,V,N,\mathbf{P})}$ and the partition function ${\Omega(E,V,N,\mathbf{P})}$ is omitted.